Faecal incontinence in children (encopresis)

 Sometimes when a child becomes constipated they end up passing very large movements which cause considerable pain.
 Sometimes they can even cause small tears around the anus (anal fissures), and this can further frighten your child from wanting to go to the toilet.

 Over time, their large intestine fills with faeces and stretches, becoming considerably larger than normal.
-This condition is known as ‘megacolon’.
 The formed stool becomes impacted.

 The more stretched the large intestine becomes, the less sensitive it is to the nervous stimulation that tells your child that they need to go to the toilet.
 So the condition becomes self-perpetuating.